 This is the second installment in my two-part series regarding protection against counterfeit products.
 In the first installment, “Legal: When Merchants Are Liable for Selling Counterfeit Brands,” I addressed how online retailers and auction houses could protect themselves from unknowingly selling counterfeit products.
 This second installment discusses protecting your product or website brand from being counterfeited.

-Although protecting your company’s brand from counterfeiters seems like a daunting task, there are some steps every company with an established brand should take.
-Even if you cannot completely shut down the counterfeiter’s operations, your actions could make it difficult enough that a counterfeiter would move on to an easier target.
+Although protecting your company’s brand from counterfeiters seems like a daunting task, there are steps every company with an established brand should take.
+Even if it cannot completely shut down the counterfeiter’s operations, your action could make it difficult enough that a counterfeiter would move on to an easier target.

 File for Trademark Registration

-Constantly Monitor Your Competition and Product Sources
+Monitor Competitors and Product Sources

 Enforce Your Rights

 If you consistently work with officials to enforce your rights and take action when necessary, counterfeiters will likely migrate to other products where the companies are not as aggressive.
 There are avenues small businesses can take outside of expensive civil lawsuit to assure Customs’ officials are not wasting their time.
 In some countries, it may be as simple as filing forms to confirm that the seized goods are counterfeit or otherwise working with officials on a criminal prosecution.
 The more active you are in the enforcement of your rights, the more you will deter a counterfeiter.

 These suggestions are hardly an exhaustive list of ways to combat counterfeit brands.
 But the actions will prepare your business if and when it discovers a counterfeit product.
 Consist protection practices are the key to a successful campaign against counterfeiters.
 Discuss protection of your intellectual property with your employees and distributors, and implement written policies.
 Both will help your team understand what to look for and what to do when they find a counterfeit item.